 - Ensure you use geo-targeting and exclude countries, regions, and territories where you see suspicious traffic coming from

 - If you use an affiliate marketing platform, make sure to do a regular audit of sites where your links/ads are hosted

 - Check your ads dashboard regularly for IP addresses that might be conducting unusual activity

-- Use ClickCease to block clicks from bots and click farms in real time, and to flag up suspicious activity
+- Use ClickCease to block clicks from bots and click farms in real-time and to flag suspicious activity

 Like many facets of click fraud and ad fraud, the landscape and the tech is changing constantly.
 With more and more people looking for an easy way to make money online, we can only expect these scam paid-to-click sites to proliferate.